 Silicon Valley Law Group also advises clients regarding the recruitment of employees who are subject to restrictive agreements with former employers, employee raiding, protection of proprietary rights with respect to employees, and prevention of competition from such employees once they leave the company.
 We commonly represent employers in disputes and claims regarding employment discrimination, sexual harassment and wrongful termination.
 Our firm also advises clients on technology concerns in the workplace, including workplace privacy, mobile device management, “bring your own device” (BYOD) policies, and teleworking policies.
 We also oversee computer forensic investigations of employee misconduct, such as trade secret theft, corrupt practices, and securities fraud.

-The firm represents and advises clients on employment and labor matters in both state and federal courts, and before such administrative tribunals as the National Labor Relations Board, the Equal Employment Opportunity Commission, state human rights agencies and the federal and state departments of labor.OVERVIEW OF SERVICES
+The firm represents and advises clients on employment and labor matters in both state and federal courts, and before such administrative tribunals as the National Labor Relations Board, the Equal Employment Opportunity Commission, state human rights agencies and the federal and state departments of labor.Taking you Step by Step Through Employment Transitions

 - Hiring employees